KittyChiu/workflow-metrics/README.md

 - `runs.json` or `org-runs.json` - a JSON array of all workflow runs in the specified time range for the specified repository or organization.
 - `workflow-stats.csv` or `org-workflow-stats.csv` - a CSV file with workflow run statistics for the specified repository or organization.

+These are data files that then can be used for further analysis or reporting in visualizer of your choice.
+For example, you can ingest into datastore and visualize with PowerBI.
+Below are some examples on generating markdown table and mermaid diagram with the data files

 ## Example usages